 I then realized that I was getting hungry so I crossed back to the other side of the river and bought some mango to sustain me until I found a place for lunch.
 I then started randomly wandering around and realized that my sense of direction in Bangkok is really screwed up.
 Normally I have a good idea of where I am and how to get back to my hostel, but in this city I have been completely turned around at least 4 times.
 In addition to having a bad sense of direction I am also being lame when it comes to food.
 I skipped a ton of street food and ended up in a restaurant for lunch and chowed down on some fried olives and pork with a coke (100 baht).

-I grabbed a train ticket and then wandered around china town for a while.
+I picked up a train ticket and then wandered around Chinatown for a while.
 I ended up in a market street that was pretty sweet.
 I then took another tuk tuk (60 baht) to another temple area, the Golden Mound.
 I decided to walk back to my hostel knowing that I have to walk through two protest areas to get there directly.
-The protest areas were deserted with some tents and some people hanging out, but nothing like the media makes it out to be.
+The protest areas were deserted with some tents and some people hanging out, but nothing like the media proclaimed it to be.

 I am bummed that my new iPad does not accept my memory card reader so pictures will be sporatic.